pyTMD/pyTMD/doc/source/user_guide/Examples.rst

 Examples
 ========

-Examples of using the ``pyTMD`` package are provided in the form of Jupyter Notebooks.

 .. note::
   Running the example notebooks requires a `full installation <../getting_started/Install.html>`_ of the ``pyTMD`` package to include all of the optional dependencies.

-The available examples include:

 .. toctree::
    :maxdepth: 1